 Copyright © 2008-2009, All Rights Reserved

-Editor’s Note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
+Editor’s note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
 During Mel’s tenure as historian, each Roundtable meeting opened with a ‘history brief’ presented by Mel, each ‘brief’ providing a small glimpse into a less-explored corner of the story of the Civil War.
 This page collects the history briefs from the 2008-2009 Roundtable season.
 Following Mel’s tenure as historian, his successors likewise presented history briefs at the beginning of each Roundtable meeting.
-Their history briefs are also on the Roundtable website, each history brief on a separate web page.
+The history briefs that were written by Mel’s successors are also on the Roundtable’s website, each of those history briefs on a separate web page.

 In this election year, I thought it might be interesting if my history briefs for summer and fall were taken from the election year of 1864 – a year that many historians consider to be the most important in our history.
 Would Lee ever falter?
 Was Grant a butcher?
 Could Sherman take Atlanta?
 Would the North lose its patience with the war?
 Could Lincoln be reelected?